 One of our favourite activities of our whole trip was learning about a traditional matcha tea ceremony with Tea Ceremony Kyoto Maikoya.
-This was a great way to experience a long-standing Japanese cultural activity – we loved learning about why you have to “slurp” the last sip of your tea, and why matcha bowls are so important – and our guide was excellent at explaining each part of the process (even though no one is allowed to speak in an actual ceremony!)
+This was a great way to experience a long-standing Japanese cultural activity.
+We loved learning about why you have to “slurp” the last sip of your tea, and why matcha bowls are so important.
+Our guide was excellent at explaining each part of the process (even though no one is allowed to speak in an actual ceremony!)

 Play with bengal cats at a cat café

-There are animal cafés scattered all across the urban areas of Japan – mainly because many homes are too small for people to own pets.
+Animal cafés are scattered all across the urban areas of Japan – mainly because many homes are too small for people to own pets.
 We spent half an hour at a bengal cat café one rainy afternoon, and we loved it so much, especially because we were missing our own fur babies at home!

 Not too fond of cats?
 They also have owl café in the same facility.